shlokc9/secret-mounter/README.md

 ```
 Mentioned keys in the labels/annotations should be displayed as individual files.
 Contents to which will be the associated values.

-Make sure the deployment is created in the same namespace as the secret would be.
+Make sure the deployment is created in the same namespace as the secret would be in.

 Thank you :)